matwjablonski/kodilla-wdp-1910-00/Scripts.md

 **Variables**

-tns is the main variable used in the script that introducess Tiny Slider features.
+tns is the main variable used in the script that introduces Tiny Slider features.

 import { tns } from './../../node_modules/tiny-slider/src/tiny-slider'